Partnerships for Innovation

 What America’s historically black colleges and universities and minority-serving education institutions may lack in material resources for scientific research, they more than make up for in talent, ingenuity and expertise.

-Oak Ridge Associated Universities (ORAU) recognizes these capabilities and places a high priority on building relationships between these schools and some of the larger laboratories and research universities in America.
+ORAU recognizes these capabilities and places a high priority on building relationships between these schools and some of the larger laboratories and research universities in America.

 Among the full complement of ORAU member institutions are 26 universities that comprise the Historically Black Colleges and Universities/Minority Education Institutions (HBCU/MEI) Council.